seeul8er/RepPanel_ESP32/README.md

                                        LV_FONT_DECLARE(reppanel_font_roboto_regular_percent_40)
 ```

+**Compilation options for different hardware platforms**
+- esp-idf 4.0.x for ER-TFTM035-6 and other ILI9488 based displays (later esp-idf versions cause rendering artifacts)
+- esp-idf 4.0.x or 4.3.x for ST7796s based displays

 ## Known Limitations
 - Multiple tools supported but not tested
 - Auto swap from UART to WiFi connection might take up to 10s
-- Entries per directory listing limited to 16 for jobs and macros
+- Entries per directory listing limited to 24 for jobs and macros for ESP32 modules without external RAM
-- Directory path limited to 128 characters
+- Directory path limited to 160 characters for ESP32 modules without external RAM
 - Filament listing (all filament names separated by one character) limited to 1014
 - No support for Duet3 + SBC via Wifi because of a different API
   - Workaround: Use wired UART/PanelDue connection
 - Can not list all files within a directory in case DuetWebControl API requires multiple requests per listing
   - Workaround: Delete files to reduce file count to make all files fit within one response

-## Known Bugs
-- Irregular freezes of the screen with RRF 3.x